Western-Health-Covid19-Collaboration/wh_covid19_app/README.md

 ⬇️

- 👩‍💻👨‍💻 **Developers** Pick up issues and submit PRs to the project when then get approved and merged.
+ 👩‍💻👨‍💻 **Developers** pick up issues and submit PRs to the project when then get approved and merged.

 ⬇️

-🖥 **CI** Builds the app and deploys to phones via firebase app distribution.
+🖥 **CI** builds the app and deploys to phones via firebase app distribution.

 ## The Plan